manos-space/TAS_kc/README.md

 #### Production:
 * The recommended method for 3D printing these keycaps is stereolithography (SLA), selective laser sintering is also a valid method but results in more grainy texture and less consistent dimensions.
 Filament deposition printing (FDM) can also be used but keycap stem fitment may be compromised, more discussion on this in the design notes section

+* There are two sets of individual models and layouts intended for specific printing methpds
+    * The models in `./keycaps/SLA` have 1.20 mm sized stem slot widths for resin SLA printing
+    * The models in `./keycaps/SLS` have 1.17 mm sized stem slot widths for Selective Laser Sintering (SLS)/
+    * Future work: Models and layouts sized for Filament Deposition Printing

-* The keycaps can be printed individually, or as a 'layout' (a grid of keycaps)
+* The keycaps can be printed individually, or as a 'layout' (a grid of keycaps), for either SLA or SLS printing:

     * Individual keycap models in STL format for 3D printing are in `./keycaps/stl`.
 Layouts in STL format are in `./layouts/stl`

-    * I had the prototypes made by [3D Hubs](https://www.3dhubs.com/) by uploading the `./layouts/sldprt/TAS_profile_layout_4x6.sldprt` and having two copies of this layout made to fill a 4x6 split keyboard
+    * I had the prototypes made by [3D Hubs](https://www.3dhubs.com/) by uploading the `./layouts/SLS/sldprt/TAS_profile_layout_4x6.sldprt` and having two copies of this layout made to fill a 4x6 split keyboard
+        * I chose the standard black nylon powder as the material

     * A layout of keycaps can be made in Solidworks using the `mx_stem_grid_6x6.sldprt` file and mating individual keycaps to the MX stems in an assembly file, some examples of this are in `./layouts/sldasm`
         * **Note**: the MX stem grid should be supressed before either converting the assembly to a STL/OBJ/SLDPRT, otherwise the stem grid will be printed along with the keycaps